totiffany/totiffany.github.io/_posts/2018-03-22-What-I-Learned-From-Trying-A-Capsule-Wardrobe.md

 published: false
 ---

 In 2016 I discovered capsule wardrobes and fell hard and fast for the idea of a streamlined wardrobe.
+I realized I tend to wear my favorite pieces over and over again, so why not lean into that?
 If you're not familiar with capsule wardrobes, it's essentially a mini wardrobe of clothes you love to wear each season.
 There's usually a specific number of items people try to stick to, around 30-40, which includes tops, pants, dresses, jackets, and shoes.

 I found inspiration in [Project 333](https://bemorewithless.com/project-333/) and Caroline Joy's blog [Un-Fancy](http://www.un-fancy.com), and loved their minimalist approach to tackling your closet.
 But after attempting a capsule wardrobe, and failing at it few times, I've decided a strict capsule wardrobe isn't for me.
 Here's why.